|Policy and Procedure Statement 8.08||Faculty Grievance Policy|

 - denial of promotion

 The Committee will meet with the grievant and his or her representative and will review any documents or other evidence that the grievant presents in support of his or her position.
 Thereafter, the Committee will also meet with the respondent and with any other witnesses that it chooses to interview.
 The Chair will contact each witness and ask him/her not to discuss his/her potential testimony with other witnesses or any of the parties involved in the case.
 The Chair of the Committee will inform the respondent of the nature of the grievance and evidence supporting the grievance in sufficient time for the respondent to prepare a response.
 The grievant need not be present at these subsequent meetings and interviews.
 If present, however, the grievant may not question any witness.
+The grievant’s representative may not attend any meetings or interviews of the respondent or any witness.
 The Committee may review any documents or other evidence that it deems appropriate to thoroughly investigate the grievance.
 It may request written statements in lieu of personal appearances from any witness.
 When the review is completed, the Committee will deliberate in a closed session and reach a finding by majority vote.

 Normally it is expected that within ten class days the committee will deliver a report, including the vote on each grievance, with recommendations on each request for relief in the grievance.
 The Committee will provide the grievant and the respondent with a copy of its report to the President, and the President will inform the grievant, the respondent, and the Committee Chair of his or her action regarding the grievance.

 In appropriate cases, the Committee’s Chair may recommend to the Provost that any pending action regarding the grievant be delayed until the Committee issues its findings and recommendations to the president.
 The Provost will determine whether to approve the recommendation.